2013 Chennai Super Kings season: Indian Premier League

 Match VII: Playing their 4th match in their home ground, CSK once again lost the toss was asked to bowl by the Rajasthan Royals captain Rahul Dravid.
 Batting first, RR off to a flier with Watson going all guns blazing.
-Though one side wickets were sliding, RR reached 185 helped by a magnificent century by Watson and some late power-hits by Stuart Binny.
+Though one team wickets were sliding, RR reached 185 helped by a magnificent century by Watson and some late power-hits by Stuart Binny.
 CSK while chasing lost Vijay cheaply once again within the Powerplays.
 With some fluent hits by Michael Hussey and heavy shots by RainaRaina consolidating the middle overs, CSK reached 100 in the 11th over.
 With Raina getting out for 55, Hussey going for well played 88 and Jadeja getting out in the next ball, CSK once again went into the danger zone.
 However MSD's cameo fireworks and Dwayne Bravo's last over heroics helped CSK win the match with a ball to spare.
 Hussey was awarded MoM for his match-winning 88 runs off 51 balls.

 Match VIII: The 34th match of IPL6 witnessed SRH batting first and posting a modest total of 159 with the help of Shikhar Dhawan's well paced 63 and Aashish Reddy's late surge 36.
 In response, CSK's top order responded well with all contributing and Dhoni going berserk in the final overs.
 Karan Sharma's maiden in the final overs gave the much needed pressure but Dhoni emphatically pulled the match easily.
 From 0 off 6 balls, he surged to 67 off 37 balls thus winning the MoM unanimously.

 Match IX: In the reminiscent of the last year finals, Current Champions Kolkata Knight Riders faced current runners up CSK in the Chepauk Stadium for the 38th match of IPL 6.
 Batting first CSK once again showed its batting strength with Hussey and Newcomer Saha smashing 100 in the 10th over.
 With heavy top order hitting from Saha, Raina and Hussey, CSK reached 200.
 KKR's innings featured some glimpse of last year finals with Bisla going hammer and tonks at the CSK Bowlers'.
 With some intelligent and tight bowling from Morris and Bravo's 19th and 20th over, CSK won the game convincingly.
 Hussey's master class 95 with an astonishing strike rate of 161 earned him the MoM once again.